Betrayal Trauma: The Ultimate Guide

 The Amygdala: Your Brain’s Alarm System

 The amygdala is the brain’s primary threat-detection center.
-Its job is to scan for danger and trigger the body’s survival response.
-After betrayal is discovered, the amygdala becomes hyperactive and chronically sensitized — flooding the system with cortisol and adrenaline, locking the body into a constant state of fight or flight.
+After betrayal is discovered, it becomes hyperactive and chronically sensitized — flooding the system with cortisol and adrenaline, locking the body into constant fight or flight.
 This isn’t temporary.
 The amygdala stays fired up until it has enough evidence of safety.

-This is the neurological engine behind hypervigilance — the constant scanning for threats that partners describe: checking phones, monitoring locations, analyzing tone of voice, tracking how long errands take.
-It’s also behind the trigger sensitivity that makes everyday stimuli — a song, a cologne, a time of day — activate a full physiological stress response.
 The amygdala is asking one question on repeat: Am I safe?
 Am I safe?
 Am I safe?
-And until it gets enough evidence that the answer is yes, it will not stop scanning.
+Until it gets enough evidence that the answer is yes, it will not stop scanning.
 That’s not a choice.
 That’s neurobiology.

 The Hippocampus: The Filing Cabinet

 When your partner asks the same question for the tenth or twentieth time, it’s not because they forgot the answer.
-Their brain is telling them: If I can figure out what actually happened, maybe I can predict what’s coming next.
-And if I can predict what’s coming next, maybe I can keep myself safe.
-That is a primal, non-conscious, automatic process.
+Their brain is telling them: if I can figure out what actually happened, maybe I can predict what’s coming next — and maybe I can keep myself safe.
+It’s a primal, non-conscious process.
 This review is a neurobiological necessity.
 They cannot help it.

 The Prefrontal Cortex: The CEO Goes Offline